 Sgwrs Cymraeg, Welsh Conversation

 Any learners or would-be learners welcome to any or all of these classes.
-ALL held via Zoom on the 2nd and 4th Saturdays from 10:30am - 12:30pm.
-Contact conversation facilitator: Laurel Bradshaw, llawryf@yahoo.com for Zoom link.
+ALL held via Zoom, on the 2nd and 4th Saturdays from 10:30am - 12:30pm.
+Contact conversation facilitator: Laurel Bradshaw, llawryf@yahoo.com for Zoom link and more information.

 Our First Member Interview: Ellis Jones!
 On November 1, 2021, one of our board members, Hywel Roberts, interviewed our long-time member and past president, Ellis Jones.
 Click hereto read the transcript of the interview.
 We will eventually create a video of excerpts from this and future interviews.